scala-js/scala-js-website/doc/tutorial/getting-started/laminar-scalablytyped.md

 ## Prerequisites

-Make sure to install [the prerequisites](./index.html) before continuing further.
+Make sure to install [the prerequisites](./index.html#prerequisites) before continuing further.

 ## Introducing Laminar

+[Laminar](https://laminar.dev/) is a Scala.js library to build UIs using Functional Reactive Programming (FRP).
+FRP is a hybrid model between imperative and functional programming.
+It is particularly well suited to developing UIs in Scala, as we can reason about relationships between immutable values while dealing with the changing nature of the UI.
+We will elaborate on this point later.

 To start off, we add a dependency on Laminar in our `build.sbt`: